aave/docs-gho/docs/developer-docs/developer-docs-overview.md

 ### Aave Pool Facilitator

-Interacting with GHO via the Aave Pool facilitator is very similar to interacting with a typical reserve asset.
-Below are the technical guides for all GHO actions along with their contract references.
+Interacting with GHO via the Aave Pool facilitator is very similar to interacting with any other reserve asset.
+There are three actions which can be performed with GHO: minting (via borrow), repay, and liquidate.

 ### Minting

 Minting occurs through the `borrow` function of the Pool where GHO is listed, so to mint GHO the process is identical to borrowing any other reserve.
 In order to mint, an address must have sufficient collateral which is performed by approving then calling `supply` on the Aave Pool with an eligible collateral asset.

 Once an address it is able to borrow up to a maximum collateral factor determined by it's colateral asset composition.

 GHO can be added to an eMode category, which modifies the collateral factor and liquidation treshold.
 This can be queried with the following fields from the [integrating gho](#integrate-gho) section.